coalaura/echo-vault/README.md

   # maximum concurrent uploads (default: 4)
   max_concurrency: 4

+backup:
+  # if backups should be created (default: true)
+  enabled: true
+  # how often backups should be created (in hours; default: 120)
+  interval: 120
+  # how many backups to keep before deleting the oldest (default: 4)
+  keep_amount: 4
+  # if files (images/videos) should be included in backups (without, only the database is backed up; default: true)
+  backup_files: true

 images:
   # target format for images (webp, png or jpeg; default: webp)
   format: webp